enbnt/enbnt.github.io/content/about/index.md

   - Common patterns for building services across multiple protocols
   - Ease of testing complex systems via Dependency Injection support
   - Value of tests by supporting verification via end-to-end repeatable Feature Tests
-  - Example project scaffolding for generating new services within Twitter's infrastucture
+  - Example project scaffolding for generating new services within Twitter's infrastructure

 I designed, implemented, documented, and supported the mTLS framework integration across all supported protocols at Twitter for both clients and servers.
 This work made it nearly painless